 וַיִּקַּ֞ח יְהוֹיָדָ֤ע הַכֹּהֵן֙ אֲר֣וֹן אֶחָ֔ד וַיִּקֹּ֥ב חֹ֖ר בְּדַלְתּ֑וֹ וַיִּתֵּ֣ן אֹתוֹ֩ אֵ֨צֶל הַמִּזְבֵּ֜חַ בימין [מִיָּמִ֗ין] בְּבֽוֹא־אִישׁ֙ בֵּ֣ית ה' וְנָֽתְנוּ־שָׁ֤מָּה הַכֹּֽהֲנִים֙ שֹׁמְרֵ֣י הַסַּ֔ף אֶת־כָּל־הַכֶּ֖סֶף הַמּוּבָ֥א בֵית־ה'׃

 Verses 12:12-17: The priests and Jehoash’s “accountant” track this money and use it to pay for supplies and workers needed for Temple repairs, although it does not suffice for the Temple’s vessels.

 II Kings 12:12

-They gave the money that was counted into the hands to those who did the work, that had the oversight of the house of the Lord.
-They disbursed it to the carpenters and builders who worked upon the house of the Lord.
+They gave the money that was counted into the hands to those who did the work that had the oversight of the Lord’s house.
+They disbursed it to the carpenters and builders who worked upon the Lord’s house.

 With emendations, all translations are from Sefaria.org.
 To dedicate, comment, or subscribe, email firstname.lastname@example.org.